The Church of Jesus Christ of Latter-day Saints in Benin

 The Church of Jesus Christ of Latter-day Saints in Benin refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Benin.
 In January 2009, there were 253 members in Benin.
-In December 2021, there were 4,765 members in 19 congregations.
+In December 2022, there were 5,606 members in 20 congregations.

 History

 In 1998, a small group of Beninese met in the home of Lincoln Dahl, a Latter-day Saint working in the American embassy in Cotonou.
 The first citizen of Benin to be Baptized was Claude P. Toze who was baptized on October 4, 1998.
 The first missionary couple assigned to live in Benin full time were Verne and Kathleen Davis, who arrived On January 23, 2001.

-The BYU Singers toured Benin in May 2001 and later donated their blue ties and dresses to be warn when legal recognition came.
+The BYU Singers toured Benin in May 2001 and later donated their blue ties and dresses to be worn when legal recognition came.

 The Church obtained legal recognition in Benin on March 7, 2003.
 The first younger missionaries arrived the next month.

 In 2005, the first branch was organized in Cotonou.
 By 2008, 3 branches had been organized.
 In 2012 a district was created in Cotonou, and on April 24, 2016, the Cotonou Stake was organized.

 Stakes and Congregations

-As of February 2023, the following congregations were located in Benin:
+As of November 2024, the following congregations were located in Benin: